dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

     stream-contents(stream);

-You can request a sequence containing all of the elements of a positionable stream by calling `stream-contents`_ on it.
-If the positionable stream is a ``<file-stream>``, then it must be readable.
+You can request a sequence containing all of the elements of a positionable stream by calling :gf:`stream-contents` on it.
+If the positionable stream is a :class:`<file-stream>`, then it must be readable.
 Otherwise, it must be a sequence stream.
 The sequence returned never shares structure with any underlying sequence that might be used in the future by the stream.
-For instance, the string returned by calling `stream-contents`_ on an output `<string-stream>`_ will not be the same string as that being used to represent the string stream.
+For instance, the string returned by calling :gf:`stream-contents` on an output :class:`<string-stream>` will not be the same string as that being used to represent the string stream.

-When making an input `<string-stream>`_, you can cause the stream to produce elements from any subsequence of the supplied string.
-For example:
+When making an input :class:`<string-stream>`, you can cause the stream to produce elements from any subsequence of the supplied string.
+For
+example:

 .. code-block:: dylan